undergrad-partner-school

 Campus Life

 Knowing what to expect out of campus life at a college or university can set you up for success.
-Find out some details about campus life at Hunter College of the City University of New York.
+Check out some details about social life at Hunter College.

 Student Organizations

 There is a drama club you can join if acting is something that interests you.
-Interested in media and communication?
-Hunter College of the City University of New York publishes its own newspaper and has its own radio station.
+You have a talent for media and communication?
+Hunter College publishes its own newspaper and has its own radio station.

 Student Services

-There are emergency phone and alarm devices available around the clock.
-There is a security patrol that operates 24 hours a day.
-In addition, other services like Veteran's Affairs and Women's Center are available to the students of Hunter College of the City University of New York.
+There are 24-hour emergency phone and alarm devices.
+The dormitory entrances are electronically operated.
+There is a 24-hour security patrol.
+There is a health clinic with personal/psychological counseling.
+In addition, other services like Veteran's Affairs are available to the students of Hunter College.

-All in all, campus life at Hunter College of the City University of New York is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Hunter College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services

-Having career services at a college or university can mean a great deal for your career planning, so find out what you can expect at Hunter College of the City University of New York.
+Having career services at a college or university can mean a great deal for your career planning, so find out what you can expect at Hunter College.

 Career Counselling